 Tips to jumpstart your research

-Getting to the point of feeling that your legal research is truly finished requires a comprehensive start to the research process.
-Even though it may sound simple enough to get a good start on your legal research, many legal professionals spend more time than they would probably prefer on it – which, in turn, causes the entire research process to take longer.
+It may sound simple enough to get a good start on your legal research, but many legal professionals spend more time than they would probably prefer on it — which, in turn, causes the entire research process to take longer.
 It may even still produce deficient results.
 So, how best can a good start be achieved?

 First, you must identify the legal issues that you will be researching, along with the jurisdiction in which your legal matter is located.
-Once that’s taken care of, turn to tools available in Westlaw Edge for a jumpstart to your research project.
+Once that’s taken care of, turn to tools available on Westlaw Edge for a jumpstart to your research.

-Often, the most basic legal questions take longer than expected to complete.
-With WestSearch Plus, as you type black-letter terms or search queries into the global search bar, you will see a list of suggested questions from which to begin your research.
-WestSearch Plus helps you quickly locate the information you need, without immediately plunging you into a lengthy result list.
+Even the most basic legal questions can take longer than expected to complete.
+WestSearch Plus can help you find the information you need faster.
+As you enter your query, you will see a list of suggested questions from which to begin your research.
+Those recommendations will continue to get more specific as you type.

-Westlaw Edge leverages exclusive AI-enhanced search technology, rooting out the most relevant type-ahead suggestions as you type, and instantly surfacing responses to your chosen queries – saving you valuable time early in your research.
-Then, beyond just the most responsive language to your black-letter law question, WestSearch Plus identifies the underlying authority for each response, as well as a full list of results so you can dig further into the topic without delay.
+Westlaw Edge leverages advanced search technology to surface relevant information for your query right to the top of your results list — saving you valuable time early in your research.
+WestSearch Plus also identifies the underlying authority, as well as a full list of results so you can dig further into the topic without delay.

 Table of Authorities